BrianNjau/dto-digitalmarketplace-api/app/emails/templates/assessment_requested.md

   1. We will notify you of the outcome of the assessment by email once completed.
   1. You can then log in to your account and open the opportunity page.
-  1. Click on the 'Apply for opportunity' button to submit your response.
+  1. Select 'Apply for opportunity' button to submit your response.

 **If you are not successful:**